PaulMougel/msgr2/src/back/README.md

 `server.js` provides the REST API, exposed by the back-end.
 This API is JSON-friendly : this means that all request bodies should be encoded as json and `Content-Type` header set to `application/json`.

+### Authentication

+#### Access token

+The authentification is handled by a token given in the `Set-Cookie` header.
+You must give this token back in the `Cookie`header to get access to a resource.
+Note: this token is valid for one day.

+#### HTTP Basic Auth

+HTTP Basic Auth mechanism is also supported for each request that needs authentication.

 ### CORS

 It supports cross origin resource sharing as documented [here](http://www.w3.org/TR/cors/).